yangshiteng/Data-Science-Learning-Path/Notes/Standard Deviation vs Standard Error.md

 # Standard Deviation vs Standard Error

 * Standard Deviation is just quantifying the variation in a set of measurements
-* Standard Error is quantifying the variation for some statistic (mean, median, variance...) in a bunch of samples
+* Standard Error is quantifying the variation for some sample statistic (sample mean, sample median or sample variance...)